cartacode/mini-dashbaord/mini-dashboard/README.md

 ### Tasks Completed

-1. Installed Semantic UI via CDN (link is specific to version) 1.
+1. Installed Semantic UI via CDN (link is specific to version)
+1. Create a node.js API proxy with embedded credentials
+1. Create a better UI for positioning the card

 ### Tasks To Do

+1. Cache the API requests
-1. Create a node.js API proxy with embedded credentials
+1. API for BoldChat

 ## Stock creat-react-app README.md below this line